Documentation Menu

 Why this happens: You triggered a job against an existing project but supplied parameters — such as testOrigin, devices, or paths — that differ from the saved config.
 The error message names the specific fields that conflict.

 Solution: Either omit those parameters so the saved config is used automatically, or use POST /project/{name}/run with no body.
-To intentionally change the config (for example, to add new pages), use the MCP update_project tool or PUT /project/{name} via REST — note that updating the config invalidates all existing baselines.
+To intentionally change the config (for example, to add new pages), use the MCP update_project tool or PUT /project/{name} via REST — note that updating the config means the next job will re-baseline everything.

 404 Not FoundProject not found